 # ... and update the RTC when the synchronization was successful

-bm8563.write_time: The system reads the time from the RTC at startup.
-After connecting to Home Assistant, it automatically syncs the time from Home Assistant.
+bm8563.write_time: The system will read the time information in the RTC when it starts.
+After connecting to Home Assistant, it will automatically synchronize the Home Assistant time information.

 output: